 Marcel Biberfeld, DSW

-Marcel Biberfeld DSW, is Vice President of Psychiatry and Community Services.
+Marcel Biberfeld DSW, is Executive Officer of Constituent & Donor Services.
 He also served as Director of the Maimonides Community Mental Health Center and Administrator of the Outpatient Department.
 Prior to joining the Medical Center, Dr. Biberfeld's positions included being the Director of Social Work at Sheepshead Nursing Home and Founding Director of The Jewish Family Services, Inc. of Boro Park.
 In addition, he is a member of the Board of Directors at Ohel Children's and Family Services and Bikur Cholim/Guardians of the Sick of Boro Park.
 A graduate of Brooklyn College and Yeshiva University, Dr. Biberfeld is also the Vice President of Chaplaincy Services at Maimonides.

 Walter J. Fahey, MBA